 (iv) Open data.
 Input of soil and weather data from available open data sources

 We are currently at the tool development phase, testing each part of the tool with the target communities in Greece and Italy.
-The first version of the app will be released in June 2017.
+The first version of the app has been released in June 2017.
+By October 2017 the application will be available online.
 For further information, you can contact Mariateresa Lazzaro (email@example.com).